 4. Fuel Level

 It’s not rocket science that you need to check your mower’s fuel tank levels whether there is too much oil or nearly at drained level before the cutting operation.
 And if the fuel supplied in your Toro Lawn Mower has been there for thirty days, that’s bad gas.
-If you ask our team, it’s best to replace it before it starts damaging your mower.
+So, it’s best to replace it before it starts damaging your mower.

 You can also check if the gas or fuel tap switch is turned on.
-When using Toro mowers, you don’t need to press any button because this feature will be the one connecting the fuel system to the unit’s engine.
+When using Toro mowers, you don’t need to press any button because this feature automatically connects the fuel system to the unit’s engine.
 Sometimes, simple things like insufficient gas tank levels are what’s stopping the mower from running.

 5. Fuel Type

-If you can, we also urge you to keep the fuel line going with ethanol-free gas and opt for non-oxygenated fuel.
+If you can, keep the fuel line going with ethanol-free gas and opt for non-oxygenated fuel.
 Should you find yourself with no choice, you can go ahead and fill it up with fresh gas as long as it doesn’t exceed 10% alcohol fuel content, or you’ll put the fuel system at risk.

 It’s normal to feel unsure if you’re unfamiliar with lawn care equipment.
 The best you can do is as your Toro dealer or consult the lawn mower user manual to see the specific fuel type suited for the unit.